-Table A-2 Number Comment Summary Response actions for wild horses.
-The Proposed Action and alternatives are in conformance to the RMPs.
-Additionally, the Proposed Action and Alt B are in compliance with the 2003 Consent Decree (03 CV 169D) and Court Order C79-275K.
-See Section 1.3 of the EA for more details about conformance with applicable regulations, which has been updated to provide more detail.
-AWHPC5 EA fails to consider the legal and social factors that affect land use decisions.
-Land-use decisions are identified and evaluated through the resource management plan development process and are outside the scope of this proposed action/alternatives analysis.
-The proposed action and alternatives are in conformance with both the 1997 Green River RMP (GRRMP) and the 2008 Rawlins RMP (RRMP) and the 2003 Consent Decree (03 CV 169D) and Court Order C79-275K.
-AWHPC6 No evidence to support contention of wild horse 'overpopulation' presented; regular annual monitoring data-essential for validation of AML-is not provided The population estimates for the ATSW Complex were determined through direct count.
-Although these counts were conducted in 2009, the methods were in compliance with the new BLM IM 2010-057 Wild Horse & Burro Population Inventory and Estimation.
-AWHPC7 Environmental impacts of Proposed Action not adequately analyzed: sage grouse and other wildlife disturbance; sensitive species, WSAs The impacts to wildlife, T&E species, special status species and migratory birds are adequately addressed in Section 3.3 and WSA impacts are adequately addressed in Section 3.6.
-Additionally, trap sites will be constructed and operated under the recommendations of a wildlife biologist to avoid impacts to wildlife during the gather.
-AWHPC8 Alternatives consideration deficient: 1.
+Table 1: Scoping Comments No. Scoping Comment BLM Response 7 EA omits discussion of Adaptive Management Strategy The Green River Resource Management Plan (RMP) and identifies management actions for wild horses.
+The Proposed Action and alternatives are in conformance to the RMP.
+Additionally, the Proposed Action and Alternatives B and D are in compliance with the 2003 Consent Decree (03 CV 169D) and Court Order C79-275K.
+See Section 1.3 of the EA for more details about conformance with applicable regulations.
+8 No evidence to support contention of wild horse 'overpopulation' presented; regular annual monitoring data-essential for validation of AML-is not provided The population estimates for the HMAs were determined through direct count.
+Although these counts were conducted in April 2010 in compliance with the BLM IM 2010-057, Wild Horse & Burro Population Inventory and Estimation.
+9 Alternatives recommendation: 1.
 Alternative to helicopter stampedes, 2.
 Reduction in livestock grazing, 3.
 Increasing AML based on current data, 4.
-1. Discussion of suggested alternatives to the helicopter capture method has been added to Section 2.4 in an effort to clarify feasible

-Table A-2 Number Comment Summary Response Other on-the-range management strategies such as additional fertility control. alternatives.
-2. Livestock grazing allocation decisions are land-use management decisions that are evaluated in the RMP development process and are outside the scope of this Proposed Action/alternatives analysis.
+Other on-the-range management strategies such as additional fertility control.
+1. See Section 2.5.
+2. Livestock grazing allocation decisions are landuse management decisions that are evaluated in the RMP development process and are outside the scope of this Proposed Action/alternatives analysis.
 3. The establishment of the AMLs is a land-use management decision that is evaluated as part of the RMP development process and is outside the scope of this Proposed Action/alternatives analysis.
 4. BLM specialists determined that the adjustment of the sex ratios (favoring stallions 60:40) was optimal for maintaining the herd.
-AWHPC9 EA fails to adequately assess the impacts of short- and long-term holding on any horses Impacts to wild horses are presented in detail in Section 3.2.
-Some of the impact information concerning gathers/holding was previously discussed in Appendix 2 "Standard Operating Procedures", but has been moved to the body of the EA for better clarification.
-Additionally, the wild horse impacts discussion (previously Section 3.5) was moved to the beginning of Section 3 (3.2) in response to public comments and concerns about the impacts to wild horses.
-AWHPC10 EA fails to consider the impacts of the abrupt mass removal of nearly 2000 wild horses from the populations living in these two HMAs.
-The management of social structures of wild horse herds within the HMAs is not a management strategy identified in either the GRRMP or the RRMP and is outside the scope of this Proposed Action/Alternatives analysis.
-Impacts to wild horses are adequately addressed in Section 3.2.
-AWHPC11 EA fails to consider the impacts on individual horses of the BLM's plan to skew sex ratios in horses released to the range.
-BLM specialists determined that the adjustment of the sex ratios (favoring stallions 60:40) was optimal for maintaining the herd, and therefore included the sex ratio adjustment as part of the Proposed Action.
-Impacts
+10 EA should adequately assess the impacts of short- and long-term holding on any horses Impacts to wild horses are presented in detail in Section 3.2.
+11 EA should consider the impacts of the abrupt mass removal of wild horses from the populations living in these two HMAs.
+The management of social structures of wild horse herds within the HMAs is not a management strategy identified in the GRRMP and is outside the scope of this Proposed Action/Alternatives analysis.
+Impacts to wild horses are addressed in Section 3.2.
+12 The BLM's reliance on previous agreements inappropriately restricts wild horse management options and undermines the broad intent of NEPA.
+The BLM will continue to conduct actions in compliance with all legal agreements and regulations.
+See Section 1.3 of the EA for conformance information about the Proposed Action/alternatives.
+13 Suggested alternative: remove horses from only one HMA A discussion of this alternative is addressed in Section 2.5.